For FedEx Ground contractors

 Why I'm building SubOps.

-A few things SubOps refuses to be.
-We don't scrape MyGroundBiz — manual upload only, zero terms-of-service risk.
-We don't score your drivers or produce any artifact a plaintiff's lawyer could spin into a joint-employer argument; driver dignity is a hard floor.
-And we don't replace GroundCloud or your telematics — dispatch and safety stay where they are.
+A few things SubOps will never do.
+We don't touch your MyGroundBiz credentials — manual upload or email forwarding only, zero terms-of-service risk.
+We don't score your drivers or produce any artifact a plaintiff's attorney could use in a joint-employer claim.
+And we don't try to replace GroundCloud or your telematics stack — dispatch and safety stay where they are.

-If you're running 5 to 30 routes and you want to know exactly which lines are short on this week's settlement, I'd like to hear from you.
-The free profitability audit is a real free audit — no card, no scheduled call.
+If you're running 5 to 40 routes and you want to know exactly which lines are short this week, start with the free profitability audit.
+No card.
+No scheduled call.
 If we're a fit, you'll see it in the brief.

 Sarosh Hussain